-Consider too that their key divergence, has been Performance.
-In briefer periods, NEX vs. other Index traded leadership back & forth a bit.
+Consider too their most key divergence has been: Performance.
+Briefer periods, NEX vs. other Index traded leadership back & forth a bit.
 Shorter-time-horizons, one Index might lag the other, either way.
-Briefer time frames only, was mostly a wash, no clear leader.
+Brief time frames only, has mostly been a wash, no clear leader.

-But most longer periods, this key fact stands out: Global NEX (seen here in bold) has mainly well Outperformed that other Index that's also for global clean energy (seen here in brown).
+But most longer periods, this key fact stands out: Global NEX (seen here in bold) has well Outperformed that other Index, that's also for global clean energy (and seen here in brown).
 This is for most lengthy periods: the past 10 years, 12 years, since their inception etc.

-Here's a Chart below for global clean energy as captured by both Indexes via their live trackers for over 13 years, Sept.
+Here's a Chart below for global clean energy as captured by both Indexes via live trackers for over 13 years, Sept.
 2008 - to end of December 2021.
-It's interesting to see how divergent their performances are for these two Indexes/ tracker funds.
-In sum the global NEX tracker (bold) clearly shows far better long-term performance in global clean energy:
+It's interesting to see how divergent their performances are for the two Indexes/ tracker funds.
+In sum the global NEX tracker (bold) clearly has had the far better long-term performance in global clean energy:

-NEX (bold) is the first Global Clean Energy theme and Up +10% here - vs a separate, other
+NEX (bold) is the first Global Clean Energy theme and Up +10% here - vs a separate, other lindex for global clean energy theme Down -55% (for Sept.
+2008 - December 31, 2021):